-Resistant hypertension — Resistant hypertension is defined in the 2008 American Heart Association scientific statement and the 2013 guidelines from the European Societies of Hypertension and Cardiology (ESH/ESC) as blood pressure that remains above goal in spite of concurrent use of three antihypertensive agents of different classes [1,2].
+Resistant hypertension — Resistant hypertension is defined by the 2017 American College of Cardiology/American Heart Association (ACC/AHA) hypertension guideline and by the 2013 European Societies of Hypertension and Cardiology (ESH/ESC) statement as blood pressure that remains above goal in spite of concurrent use of three antihypertensive agents of different classes [1,2].
 Thus, patients whose blood pressure is controlled with four or more medications should be considered to have resistant hypertension.

 - Calhoun DA, Jones D, Textor S, et al. Resistant hypertension: diagnosis, evaluation, and treatment.
 A scientific statement from the American Heart Association Professional Education Committee of the Council for High Blood Pressure Research.
 Hypertension 2008; 51:1403.

 - Cushman WC, Ford CE, Cutler JA, et al. Success and predictors of blood pressure control in diverse North American settings: the antihypertensive and lipid-lowering treatment to prevent heart attack trial (ALLHAT).
 J Clin Hypertens (Greenwich) 2002; 4:393.